Young journalists of colour speak out about being 'disenfranchised' and 'alienated' in industry which still lacks diversity - Press Gazette

 “Sometimes you can say something depending on who the editor might be, other times you can’t, and obviously being in a junior position you don’t want to impact your future,” she said.

-“More recently I was freelance so you don’t want to damage relationships with editors because that’s how you make your living.”
+“As a freelance reporter, I worried about damaging relationships with editors because you that’s how you make your living.”

 Rahman added that newsrooms cannot rely on one journalist of colour to speak up about problematic headlines or other mistakes.